tawesoft/morph/doc/mapping-go-structs-with-morph.md

 > **Example code:** [structmappers.Rename example]

 > **Tip:** You might think that it's simpler just to set the Name field on the
-> `morph.Struct` directly, but we should always prefer to use a StructMapper.
+> `morph.Struct` directly, but we should always prefer to use an appropriate
-> The reason why will become clear soon.
+> mapper.
+The reason why will become clear soon.

 We've taken the first step in morphing our Apple.
 By printing the resulting mapped struct, we can generate some source code for a new